 Targets: Kansas State University is currently engaged in many new initiatives to expand the access, recruitment, and retention of under-served students in Kansas.
 Additionally, the excellence of our nationally-ranked academic programs is beginning to attract more multicultural students from out-of-state.
-The targets reflect a 3% increase each year.
-The percentage increase in our multicultural student enrollment over the last three years has averaged 4.9%, but was only 2.7% in Fall 2008.
-We believe the worsening economic climate contributed to this decline in percentage increase in our enrollment, and thus, our goal of a 3% increase each year over the next three years represents an ambitious one, given the uncertainties of any financial recovery in the near future.

-Results: With the new mandate by OMB and Department of Education to resurvey the student population to ensure that each student has had an opportunity to report his/her race/ethnicity using the new format, the number of unknown responses declined by 85% and the number of multi-racial and Hispanic responses rose by 56% and 30% respectively.
-The number of American Indians and Asians declined (23% and 2% respectively) with Black increasing by 12%.
-This indicator has exceeded all three target years (2,946 under-served students enrolled out of 23,588 total enrolled students = 12.5%).
+In 2011, the number of students providing a response of "unknown" for their racial category increased by 150% and the number of multi-racial, Hispanic and Asian responses rose by 31.4%, 10.6% and 13.2% respectively.
+The number of American Indians and Blacks declined by 12.4% and less than 1% respectively.
+The 2011 results exceeded the targets for 2011 and 2012 (3,218 under-served students enrolled out of 23,863 total enrolled students = 13.5%).
 In the future, we project there will be directional improvement, but not at the same rate.